slco-2016/slco-court-calendar-service/OBSERVATIONS.md

 ### `VineDelete`

+There are 54 rows.

 There are no unique row identifiers. :-/

 There are multiple rows per `case_num`, each indicating a different `appear_date` which has been cancelled.
 There likely could be multiple calendar event deletions for the same combination of `case_num` and `appear_date`.

 ### `CjsJudge`

+There are 2,772 rows.

 There are no unique row identifiers. :-/